 - Széchenyi, Lukács, Gellért, and Rudas are all wheelchair accessible.

 - Széchenyi Medical Thermal Bath– One of the largest bathing complexes in all of Europe and certainly the most popular in Budapest.
-Purchase tickets online to avoid having to wait in line.
+Skip the line and purchase tickets online.
 Contains 18 different pools (thermal pools, steam baths, plunge pools, fitness pool, etc.).
 Home to HUGE Saturday night parties in the summer months.
 Underwent major renovations in 2013.
 Open air pools offer inviting warm water even in the winter months.

 - Gellért Thermal Bath– A popular bath for tourists, tastefully decorated in beautiful Art Nouveau style.
 Contains 13 different pools, including an outdoor wave pool.
 You can also purchase tickets online for Gellért to skip the queue!
 Now offering a private, romantic spa experience which includes a private bath, chilled champagne and fruit.